Saint George's Church, Singapore: History

 On the outside of the church is a memorial tablet to Major Ivan Lyon D.S.O.
 M.B.E., who was killed on his second commando raid on military shipping in the Singapore Harbour in October 1944.
 At the time of the raid, Singapore was more than 1,000 miles inside Imperial Japanese-held territory.

 Services

-There are three regular services conducted on Sunday.
-All involve lay participation.
+There are three regular services conducted on Sundays and one on Wednesdays.
+All involve lay participation: